-Recent global guidance from international organisations on a jurisdictional road safety management framework and a new draft global standard for organisations sets out the current state of the art in road safety management and its assessment.
-They aim to provide complementary approaches and guidance to decision-makers and practitioners at country and organisational levels on systematic frameworks and steps to achieve the ambitious results sought in the global Decade of Action.
+Recent global guidance from international organisations on a jurisdictional road safety management framework and a new draft global standard for organisations set out the current state of the art in road safety management and its assessment.
+They aim to provide complementary approaches and guidance to decision-makers and practitioners at country and organisational levels on systematic frameworks and steps to achieve the ambitious results sought in the global Decade of Action for Road Safety.

-An international ISO standard, ISO 39001 - 'Road traffic safety (RTS) management systems - Requirements with guidance for use' (ISO, 2012) has been published recently to assist organisations in establishing and implementing a road safety management system.
-This will assist organisations in integrating road safety into other organisational management systems covering other key needs and also aligning with country road safety goals and strategies.
-It is expected that adoption of the new standard will greatly assist the contribution that can be made in improving work-related safety.
+An international ISO standard, ISO 39001 - 'Road traffic safety (RTS) management systems Requirements with guidance for use' (2012) - aims to assist organisations in establishing and implementing a road safety management system.
+This will help organisations to integrate road safety into other organisational management systems covering other key needs and also aligning with country road safety goals and strategies.
+It is expected that wide adoption of the new standard will greatly assist the contribution that can be made in improving work-related road safety.

-The standard is directed at organisations of all types and sizes and has received support from many countries (37 member countries have been involved in its developed).
-The standard is a requirement standard for certification is one of a family of ISO management system standards.
+The standard is directed at organisations of all types and sizes and has received support from many countries (37 member countries have been involved in its development).
+The standard is a requirement for certification and is included in a family of ISO management system standards.
 It is based on a new, common management system standard framework developed by ISO and a Plan, Check, Do and Act process.
 The aim is for the road safety management system to be integrated with the general management system of an organisation and with several parallel disciplines of management system standards, e.g. ISO 9001 (Quality) and ISO 14001 (Environment), OHSAS 18001 (Occupational Health and Safety).